mrkkrp/ace-popup-menu/README.md

 (ace-popup-menu-mode 1)
 ```

-You can toggle/activate it either interactively or via Lisp.
+You can toggle/activate it either interactively or programmaticaly.
 The mode
 follows all usual Emacs Lisp conventions for minor modes, except it's always
-global (because it doesn't make any sense to replace behavior of
-`x-popup-menu` only in a specific buffer).
-See the documentation for
+global.
+See the documentation for `ace-popup-menu-mode` for more
-`ace-popup-menu-mode` for more information.
+information.

-You can use the enhanced menu directly via `ace-popup-menu` too.
+You can use the enhanced menu directly via `ace-popup-menu`, too.
 To use it
 you don't need to enable the minor mode.
 See documentation of the function
 for detailed information.